AgateTravel WeLiveToServe

 Waka-matsuri Festival

 Waka-matsuri Festival, enjoying a history of over 400 years, is celebrated on the second Sunday of May.
 The festival starts with a group of men running down 108 stone steps from the Kishu Tosho-gu Shrine, carrying an elaborate portable shrine on their shoulders.
-Then, around 12:00, a procession, featuring various performances of taiko drumming, Saika-odori dancing and Japanese wooden sword wielding, parades through the area near Wakanoura.
+Then, at around 12:00, a procession, featuring various performances of taiko drumming, Saika-odori dancing and Japanese wooden sword wielding, parades through the area near Wakanoura.

 Sanada Festival

 On May 4 and 5, Kudoyama hosts one of its largest traditional events - Sanada Festival.
 The highlight of the festival is the Warrior Parade, taking place in the afternoon on the final day.
-A procession of warriors in vermeil armors marches in formation along the streets, while holding ancient weapons such as spears, fire lances and naginata swords.
+A procession of warriors in vermeil armors marches in formation along the streets, holding ancient weapons such as spears, fire lances and naginata swords.
 Combined with stage performances and Sanada Market, the entire scene is a fine spectacle.

 Travel Suggestions for Wakayama in May

-2. If you’d like to visit Kada, a small coastal town, to catch the sunset during your trip in May 2026, apart from checking when the sun sets that day, be sure to arrange your dinner in advance as most restaurants here close as early as 16:30.
+2. If you’d like to visit Kada, a small coastal town, to catch the sunset during your trip in May 2026, apart from checking when the sun sets that day, be sure to arrange your dinner in advance as most restaurants there close as early as 16:30.

 Wakayama Weather by Month